alexanderlin96/Neurobatch/README.md

 ````
 neurobatch.py -i sample.csv -o output/ -w 2 6
 ````
 This is the most basic usage one thread will collect all download links and save them in the input csv (`sample.csv` in this case) and will attempt to download all "Functional Connectivity" files.
 The `-w` flag must be set when the `-o` flag is set to denote delay time between downloads.
 During file downloads, a random wait time between the two numbers inputted will be chosen.
-Set `-w 0 0` if no delay time is wanted
+Set `-w 0 0` if no delay time is wanted.
+All files will be saved in the folder set by `-o`.
 ````
 neurobatch.py -i sample.csv
 ````